-A grievance arising from a decision on reappointment, tenure, or promotion cannot be considered unless a written notice of intention to file a grievance is submitted within thirty days after a faculty member is notified in writing of the completion of the full review process for reappointment, tenure or promotion.
-Such notices are filed with the chair of the Reappointment, Tenure, and Promotion Grievance Process (i.e., the Process Chair), must identify the person or persons against whom the grievance will be directed, and must include a summary of the basis of the grievance.
-The complete grievance must be filed in writing with the Process Chair within sixty days of the written notification of the faculty member that the full review process for reappointment, tenure, or promotion has been completed.
-The Process Chair will transmit copies of the notice and of the full grievance to the person or persons against whom the grievance is directed.
+A grievance arising from a decision on reappointment, tenure, or promotion cannot be considered unless a written notice of intention to file a grievance is submitted within sixty (60) days after a faculty member is notified in writing of the completion of the full review process for reappointment, tenure, or promotion.
+Such notices are filed with the Process Chair, must identify the person(s), the title of the person(s), the position held by the person(s), or the committee(s) against whom the grievance will be directed (the "Respondents"), and must include a summary of the basis of the grievance.
+The complete grievance must be filed in writing with the Process Chair within ninety (90) days of the written notification of the faculty member that the full review process for reappointment, tenure, or promotion has been completed.
+The Process Chair will transmit copies of the notice and of the full grievance to the person(s) against whom the grievance is directed.